EnterpriseDB/barman/new_docs/user_guide/concepts.rst

 ^^^^^^^^^^^^^^^^^^^

-Point-in-time recovery enables you to restore your database to any specific moment between the time of a base backup and the furthest point covered by your archived transaction logs.
+Point-in-time recovery enables you to restore your database to any specific moment from the end-time of a base backup to the furthest point covered by your archived transaction logs.
 By maintaining a continuous archive of transaction logs, you have the ability to replay every change made to the database up to the present moment.
 This is done by replaying all transaction logs on top of a base backup, also providing you with